Quozul/PicoLimbo/docs/config/schematic-loading.md

 - **Light engine**: The world will always be fully lit
 - **Movement mechanics**: Ladder climbing or elytra does not work
 - **Block interactions**: Opening a door only half-opens it, buttons and pressure plates does not reset
+- **Unknown blocks**: If your client doesn't support certain blocks (like newer ones or renamed types such as `grass` → `short_grass` in 1.20.3), they’ll appear as stone blocks instead

 ## View Distance